michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 | cache        | 4 to 75 |
 | memory       |  hundreds|

-locality
+## Locality
 Programs with good locality tend to access the same set of data items over and over again, or they tend to access sets of nearby data items.
 Programs with good locality tend to access more data items from the upper levels of the memory hierarchy than programs with poor locality, and thus run faster.

 ## 6.1 Storage Technologies